gristlabs/grist-core/README.md

     - On macOS, you can use native sandboxing.
     - On any OS, including Windows, you can use a wasm-based sandbox.
   * Translated to many languages.
-  * Support for an AI Formula Assistant (using OpenAI gpt-3.5-turbo or comparable models).
   * `F1` key brings up some quick help.
 This used to go without saying, but in general Grist has good keyboard support.
   * We post progress on [𝕏 or Twitter or whatever](https://twitter.com/getgrist) and publish [monthly newsletters](https://support.getgrist.com/newsletters/).